kishoresaladi/Object_detection_code/README.md

 paper.
 The anchor box sizes are [128, 256, 512] and the ratios are [1:1, 1:2, 2:1].
 - The tensorflow backend performs a resize on the pooling region, instead of max pooling.
 This is much more efficient and has little impact on results.

+OUTPUT:

+- Results will be saved in the results_img folder for that particular image with the same name.